singuliere/enough/docs/extending.rst

 - `molecule/misc/commit_etc-playbook.yml` for committing `/etc/` at the end of your playbook.

 Documentation
 ^^^^^^^^^^^^^

 You are kindly invited to document your scenario in `docs`.
+Most playbooks are documented in a dedicated file included from `docs/index.rst`.

 Tweaking hosts
 ^^^^^^^^^^^^^^